nrayyagari/kubernetes-services/README.md

 3. ArgoCD: Used for CD part
    - each ArgoCD application fetches Kubernetes files from given URL/folder in repo
    - updates service every 3 minutes(auto sync enabled)
-2. Nginx Ingress Controller: Configures HTTP load balancer according to Ingress resource.
-Using single load balancer to deliver multiple microservices.
-This is done through Ingress resource for each microservice
+2. Nginx Ingress Controller: Configures HTTP load balancer using AWS ELB
+   - Using single load balancer to deliver multiple microservices.
+   - Each microservice route configuration is mentioned through Ingress resource
+3. External-DNS:
-3. External-DNS: Generates automatic DNS entries for services/ingress resources created in the cluster
+   - Generates automatic DNS entries for services/ingress resources created in the cluster
+   - Removes the hassle to create DNS entries for each service
+4. Prometheus Grafana
-4. Prometheus Grafana: For monitoring Kubernetes cluster resources
+   - For monitoring Kubernetes cluster resources

 # Next improvements